 There was a rather romantic mystique surrounding this collection, with lightweight trench coats and relaxed suiting making it one we will definitely buy into.
 As we know that Dries Van Noten does not advertise and certainly does not use influencers, their fame has a certain hold on us, since the products sell themselves.

 There are a total of 56 looks in the Dries Van Noten spring 2019 collection, and we are definitely honing in on the translucent raincoats and color blocked sandals.
-Then again, the striped outfits and accessories hold certain appeal as well.
+Then again, the striped outfits and the spring 2019 accessories hold certain appeal as well.
 Honestly, though, we love how that boiler suit got a makeover.

 Chloe Spring/ Summer 2019 RTW Collection